james-uea/AoC_2023/README.md

 Advent of Code 2023

 # Notes
-Aiming to further my understanding of Javascript with this years AoC, so will try and produce most solutions in javascript :)
+I was going to do this in javascript but then git decided it would wipe my local files :) so forget that, I'm using python